 In ‘Oh Who is that Young Sinner’ Houseman addresses the fear and hatred of homosexuality in England in the late 1800s and early 1900s.
 The poem explores themes of discrimination, sexuality, and justice/injustice.
 Throughout the poem, the poet creates a solemn and depressing mood through a commanding and prejudicial tone.

 Explore Oh Who is that Young Sinner

 Summary of Oh Who is that Young Sinner

-In this poem, the speaker depicts the arrest and imprisonment, and later torture, of a young man because, supposedly, of the colour of his hair.
+In this poem, the speaker depicts the arrest and imprisonment, and later torture, of a young man because, supposedly, of the color of his hair.
 The hair is used by Houseman in order to represent something else, the man’s sexuality.
 He is, in reality, being arrested for being gay and condemned to hard labor for it.
 The poem expresses the attitudes of the time, and the tone condemns those who thought and acted that way.

 Structure of Oh Who is that Young Sinner

 ‘Oh Who is that Young Sinner’ by A. E. Houseman is a four stanza poem that’s separated into sets of four lines.
 These stanzas are known as quatrains.
 They follow a simple rhyme scheme of AABB CCDD, and so on, changing end sounds as the poet saw fit.

 The lines also follow a specific metrical pattern.
 They are known as “fourteeners,” meaning, thatch line contains fourteen syllables usually separated into seven iambic feet.
 The style is also known as iambic heptameter.
 This pattern was less common in the 18th and 19th centuries when Houseman was alive than it was from the Middle Ages up to the 16th century.

 Poetic Techniques in Oh Who is that Young Sinner